 - That the Criminal Complaint filed was made in good faith with due diligence

-- That the background of the Person/People accused indicated that they will commit further crimes
+- The background of the Person/People accused indicated that they will commit further crimes

 - That the Person/People requesting bail will abscond (and go on the run) and leave the city or country.

-- That the parties requesting bail will do everything possible to pervert the investigation by way of harassing the witnesses and complainants, and/or by manipulating the evidence (by hiding, destroying or making new ones), etc.
+- That the parties requesting bail will do everything possible to pervert the investigation by way of harassing the witnesses and complainants, and/or manipulating the evidence (by hiding, destroying, or making new ones), etc.

-- That the parties seeking the relief of bail are have no assets, properties or any bond (of value) to present the court.
+- That the parties seeking the relief of bail have no assets, properties, or any bond (of value) to present to the court.

 How we can help you in your bail matter